- WHY CARE ABOUT MYANMAR?

 - WHO WE ARE

-There are no doctors or hospitals for eastern Burma’s half million displaced civilians, many of them living in active conflict zones, in a region with one of the highest rates of landmine injuries in the world.
+There are no doctors or hospitals for eastern Myanmar’s half million displaced civilians, living in a region with one of the highest rates of landmine injuries in the world.
 Rapid access to trauma care is critical for landmine victims because of blood loss and severity of injury: approximately one in three survivors require amputation.

-Community Partners’ health branch, the Global Health Access Program, trains and equips these Trauma Management Program health workers, who provide care ranging from basic emergency first response to field amputations and management of landmine injuries, gunshot wounds and blood transfusions for 90,000 villagers.
+Community Partners International trains and equips these Trauma Management Program health workers, who provide care ranging from basic emergency first response to field amputations and management of landmine injuries, gunshot wounds and blood transfusions for 90,000 villagers.
 KDHW's landmine injury and gunshot wound survival rate is 92% for patients that survived to trauma team arrival.